Marketplace Package activation tips and troubleshooting

 Troubleshooting deals with your DSPs

 You can work with buyers and their DSPs to diagnose issues and optimize deal performance.
-Sometimes, the way a DSP is set up can affect deal performance more than other settings, such as deal targeting.
+Sometimes, the way a DSPClosed Demand-Side Platform (DSP).
+A software platform that automates bidding decisions in real-time and efficiently connects buyers and audiences through an ad exchange or SSP.
+Also known as a buy-side platform. is set up can affect deal performance more than other settings, such as deal targeting.
 The following guidance outlines best practices and common troubleshooting steps to improve delivery and performance.

 DSP platforms differ in how they prioritize and process deals, so results may vary.